reshama/git-intro-workshop5-pyladies/git_2_create_repo_update.md

 ## Step 2a:  Let's add a couple of files
 - Add a Markdown file:  `holiday.md`
   - add a line with an emoji
-  - I added:  _Looking forward to the party :cake: ! :smiley:_
+  - I added:  _Looking forward to the party :pizza: ! :smiley:_
 - Add a Python file:  `hello.py`
   - add a line, the ubiquitous:  `print("Hello World")`